JoBCB/HackingP3_2019/README.md

 * [Hacking Revisited](#Hacking%20Revisited)

-* [+++ info] (#+++%20info)
+* [+++ info] (#+++ info)

 # Methodology

 **Method**

-Rehearsing: as a way of enhancing the idea of process over product: processes of becoming; <br/>
+\ Rehearsing: as a way of enhancing the idea of process over product: processes of becoming; <br/>
-Rehearsing: as a way to break the distancing between mind-body, self-other, subject-object, designer-design piece; discovery-invention.
+/ Rehearsing: as a way to break the distancing between mind-body, self-other, subject-object, designer-design piece; discovery-invention.
-Rehearsing: as a way of exploring new scenarios (beyond usership — spectatorship);<br/>
+\ Rehearsing: as a way of exploring new scenarios (beyond usership — spectatorship); <br/>
-Rehearsing: as a way to embody different 'action play roles’ and inter-dependent forms of agency;<br/>
+/ Rehearsing: as a way to embody different 'action play roles’ and inter-dependent forms of agency; <br/>
-Rehearsing: as a way to rethink the construction of collective imaginaries and focus on collaboration;<br/>
+\ Rehearsing: as a way to rethink the construction of collective imaginaries and focus on collaboration; <br/>
-Rehearsing: as a way to  to generate new modes of thinking composition matters, participation, relations and articulations between bodies and technologies;
+/ Rehearsing: as a way to  to generate new modes of thinking composition matters, participation, relations and articulations between bodies and technologies; <br/>

-Rehearsing: as a way to nurture practices of attention/ intention — how to render the body sensitive;
+\ Rehearsing: as a way to nurture practices of attention/ intention — how to render the body sensitive;

 [Continue reading](http://www.joanachicau.com/rehearsal_series.html)